iotafication/TechWhizBlog/README.md

 # TechWhizBlog
-Front-End Template for blog, We can add more contact easily
+Front-End Template for blog, We can add more content easily